 Section 1.
+Ways and Means.

-Ways and Means The Committee on Ways and Means shall consist of not more than 12 members, including at least one member representing Rota and one member representing Tinian and Aguiguan, and a member of the Minority.
+The Committee on Ways and Means shall consist of not more than thirteen members, including at least one member representing Rota and one member representing Tinian and Aguiguan, and a member of the Minority.
 It shall be the duty of this Committee to consider all bills, resolutions and other matters referred to it by the House relating to taxes and other revenues; proposed expenditures; government contracts; government bonds; federal grants; the financial administration of the Commonwealth of the Northern Mariana Islands; wages, and related matters.
 Bills, and resolutions or other matters referred to the Committee on Ways and Means pertaining to the subject matter of another standing committee may be referred by the Committee on Ways and Means to such committee for preliminary examination and report.

 Section 2.
+Natural Resources.

-Natural Resources The Committee on Natural Resources shall consist of not more than eight members.
+The Committee on Natural Resources shall consist of not more than seven members.
 It shall be the duty of this committee to consider and report on all bills, resolutions and other matters referred to it by the House pertaining to the state of the natural resources of the Commonwealth, including long range planning and policies; fisheries and ocean resources; public lands and land taking; housing; building and zoning codes; land management; parks and recreation; water and soil conservation; energy and related matters.

 Section 3.
+Health.

-Health and Welfare The Committee on Health and Welfare shall consist of not more than seven members.
-It shall be the duty of this committee to consider and report on all bills, resolutions and other matters referred to it by the House pertaining to health care and planning, including mental and environmental health; consumer protection; environmental protection; the social well being of the people, including youth and senior programs; food stamp and welfare programs.
+The Committee on Health shall consist of not more than seven members.
+It shall be the duty of this committee to consider and report on all bills, resolutions and other matters referred to it by the House pertaining to health care and planning, including mental and environmental health; consumer protection; environmental protection; and all matters, programs and concerns on Health.